trueos/trueos-docs/trueos-handbook/using.rst

   and password if they are required to connect to the proxy server.

-Proxy settings are saved to the :file:`/etc/profile` and :file:`/etc/csh.cshrc` files so they are available to the |trueos|
+Proxy settings are saved to the :file:`/etc/profile` and :file:`/etc/csh.cshrc` files so they are available to both the |trueos|
-utilities as well as any application using :command:`fetch`.
+utilities and any application using :command:`fetch`.

-Applications not packaged with the operating system, such as web browsers, may require configuring proxy support using an application's configuration utility.
+Applications not packaged with the operating system, such as web browsers, may require configuring proxy support using that application's configuration utility.

-If you apply any changes to this tab, a pop-up message will warn you may have to logout and back in for the proxy settings to take effect.
+If you apply any changes to this tab, a pop-up message warns the user may have to log out and back in for the proxy settings to take effect.

 .. index:: configure wireless access point
 .. _Configuring a Wireless Access Point: